ectrc/snow/readme.md

 ## How do I use this?

+- **[Discord OAuth Setup Guide](./wiki/oauth.md)** How to setup Discord OAuth for your backend.
+This enabled the ability to login to the web app with Discord.

+It is becoming more and more possible to quickly setup with backend with each update.
+Currently, this backend is in a very early stage and it is not optimal to setup however there are guides on the discord server by community members which take you through a step by step process.

-It is _technically_ possible to clone the repository and host the backend.
-However, this is in a very early stage and does not have a lot of features. _For example, you cannot create an account externally._ **I would recommend waiting until the backend is more stable and has more features before using it.**
+**I would recommend waiting until the backend is more stable and has more features before using it.**

 ## Contributing